IAmOZRules/IAmOZRules/README.md

 ## Hi there 👋

 I am an Shreyaans Nahata.
-Avid Reader 📚, Watcher 📺, Gamer 🕹 and a Python 🐍 Developer.
+Avid Reader 📚, Watcher 📺, Gamer 🕹, Python 🐍 Developer and an aspiring Machine Learning Enthusiast 🤖.

 ### I like making things that interest me.